electricbookworks/ebw-training/multiformat-editing/text/05-building-blocks.md

 - Bibliography `h1`
 - Index `h1`

 Now we can apply that structure to how we organise our documents.
-We might create a separate file for element in this list.
+We might create a separate file for each element in this list.
 That would make each element a single web page, when the book exists as a website.

 ## Double-page spreads